Supporting Student Success

 8.8 The Campion Institute

-The Office of Prestigious Fellowships holds meetings and workshops that alert students to different opportunities and provide guidance on different elements of the application process, such as proposal writing and interviewing techniques.
-Certain students are recommended to work closely with faculty mentors in composing their fellowship applications.
-More information, especially about individual fellowships, may be found at fordham.edu/fellowships.
+The Office of Prestigious Fellowships holds presentations and workshops that alert students to different opportunities and demystify the process of applying by explaining various elements of the application process, such as crafting project proposals, writing Personal Statements, and participating in mock-interviews.
+More information about the office, our events, and individual fellowships may be found at fordham.edu/fellowships.

 The Office of Prestigious Fellowships is part of the Campion Institute, which was created to advance excellence throughout the University, thus enhancing the University’s reputation both nationally and internationally.
 Under the patronage of the 16th-century scholar and martyr St. Edmund Campion, the institute exists to encourage students to undertake ever more challenging intellectual opportunities in the Ignatian tradition of magis, through the development of discernment and eloquentia perfecta, not merely for self-interest but more for the service of humanity.